 As physical therapists, the physical component of health and wellness is easily understood and commonly discussed around injury prevention and rehabilitation.
 However, every day we treat patients that have also been affected by depression, anxiety, increased levels of stress, and low self-esteem due to injury and decreased functional ability.
 We strive to maintain a holistic approach to patient care and effectively serve the communities around us, remaining well acquainted with the benefits of exercise on mental health and wellness.
 Here are a few ways that exercise has been proven to boost our mental health.

-As we continue to move through summer, we are looking at a very different world than a year ago.
+As we continue to move through the season, we are looking at a very different world than a year ago.
 However, it is important to return to the familiar as the world continues to change.
 One of the most difficult things to do in unfamiliar times is to relax and enjoy moments.
 While we have all made changes, and continue to make changes, it is important to center ourselves and get back to doing the things which make summer so great!
 Here are a few tips to help bring us back to the present and help us appreciate the moments which make summers so enjoyable.